warthog618/go-gpiocdev/README.md

 ## Usage

-The API is still in flux, and I can already see things that will change, but this is a current example:
+The API is still in flux, but this is a current example:

 ```go
     // get a chip and set the default label to apply to requested lines